Donor Profile

 One of the government’s largest development programs is NICFI, through which it has pledged up to NOK3 billion, or US$512 million, per year to reduce deforestation.
 Funding for this program is channeled through the Ministry of Climate and the Environment.

-In May 2022, Norway’s launched its Climate Investment Fund.
+In May 2022, Norway launched its Climate Investment Fund.
 The fund is described as one of Norway’s most important tools in accelerating the global energy transition by investing in renewable energy in LMICs that have large emissions from coal and other fossil fuels.
-The fund will receive initial funding of with NOK2 billion, or US$208 million, each year for the next five years and will be managed by Norfund.
+The fund will was launched with NOK2 billion, or US$208 million, each year for until 2027 and is managed by Norfund.

 Norway is also a strong supporter of multilateral organizations for climate.
-In 2020, the government announced it would double its annual contribution to the GCF between 2020 and 2023, totaling NOK3.2 billion, or US$340 million, for the entire period, making Norway the organization’s third-largest donor per capita.
+In 2020, the government announced it would double its annual contribution to the GCF between 2020 and 2023, totaling NOK3.2 billion ( US$340 million) for the entire period, making Norway the organization’s 3rd largest donor per capita.

 Within education, priority areas include:

 Global health: Norway’s longstanding prioritization of global health was reinforced by the COVID-19 pandemic.
-The ‘health’ budget line within Norway’s ODA budget, stands at NOK3.7 billion, or US$385 million, for 2023.
+The ‘health’ budget line within Norway’s ODA budget stood at NOK3.7 billion ( US$385 million) for 2023.
 According to Norad’s 2021 statistics, Norway’s contributions towards health-related ODA, including core support for multilateral organizations, stood at NOK7.9 billion, or US$920 million, in 2021.
-Of this, NOK2.9 billion, or US$338 million, supported COVID-19 response in LICs.
+Of this, NOK2.9 billion ( US$338 million), supported COVID-19 response in LICs.

 In the fall of 2019, the government launched its strategy Better Health, Better Lives, which focuses specifically on combatting non-communicable diseases through development cooperation (applicable from 2020-2024).

 Agriculture: Food security and agriculture are highlighted as a main priority in the Hurdalen platform.
 In particular, the government’s approach to this topic focuses on sustainable, small-scale production and climate-smart agriculture.
-In the 2023 budget, NOK1.7 billion, or US$177 million, has been allocated to this budget line, which is contained in the budget envelope for ‘Business development, agriculture and renewable energy’.
+In the 2023 budget, NOK1.7 billion, or US$177 million, was allocated to this budget line, under the envelope for ‘Business development, agriculture and renewable energy’.

 In November 2022, the government launched a new strategy on food security: Gathering power against famine - a policy for increasing self-sufficiency, which focuses on local and national food security through investments in small-scale food producers, their value chains and climate-robust development.